PythonRSAS/pythonrsas.github.io/_posts/2022-09-15-1-Topological-sort-and-cycle-detection.md

 ## Khan's algorithm
-One of these algorithms, first described by Kahn (1962), works by choosing vertices in the same order as the eventual topological sort.
+One of these algorithms, first described by Kahn (1962), works by using a metric called "in-degree", which is the number of incoming edges.

-First, find a list of "start nodes" which have no incoming edges and insert them into a set S; at least one such node must exist in a non-empty acyclic graph.
-Then:

-L ← Empty list that will contain the sorted elements
-S ← Set of all nodes with no incoming edge while S is non-empty do
-    remove a node n from S
-    add n to tail of L
-    for each node m with an edge e from n to m do remove edge e from the graph
-        if m has no other incoming edges then insert m into S if graph has edges then
-    return error   (graph has at least one cycle) else
-    return L   (a topologically sorted order)

-In Kahn’s algorithm, we construct a topological sort on a DAG by finding nodes that have no incoming edges:

-**Step 1: Compute In-degree**: First we create compute a lookup for the in-degrees of every node.
-In this particular Leetcode problem, each node has a unique integer identifier, so we can simply store all the in-degrees values using a list where indegree[i] tells us the in-degree of node i.
+**Step 1: Compute In-degree**: First we create a lookup for the in-degrees of every node.

-**Step 2: Keep track of all nodes with in-degree of zero**: If a node has an in-degree of zero it means it is a course that we can take right now.
-There are no other courses that it depends on.
-We create a queue q of all these nodes that have in-degree of zero.
-At any step of Khan's algorithm, if a node is in q then it is guaranteed that it's "safe to take this course" because it does not depend on any courses that "we have not taken yet".
+**Step 2: Keep track of all nodes with in-degree of zero**: If a node has an in-degree of zero then we can remove it since none else depends on it.
+At any step of Khan's algorithm, if a node is in q then it is guaranteed that it's "safe to remove" because it does not depend on any node that "we have not taken yet".

 **Step 3: Delete node and edges, then repeat**: We take one of these special safe courses x from the queue q and conceptually treat everything as if we have deleted the node x and all its outgoing edges from the graph g.
 In practice, we don't need to update the graph g, for Khan's algorithm it is sufficient to just update the in-degree value of its neighbours to reflect that this node no longer exists.
 This step is basically as if a person took and passed the exam for course x, and now we want to update the other courses dependencies to show that they don't need to worry about x anymore.